Board of Trustees

 They are now wonderful young men, so I feel very fortunate to still be associated with the school in the role of teacher at Victory Park.

-I love belonging to such a commited, engaged community and working with the curious, inquiring minds of the children within it.
+I love belonging to such a committed, engaged community and working with the curious, inquiring minds of the children within it.

 I have three boys who have enjoyed the opportunities at Island Bay School and I believe it is time to give back to our communities.